AnhQuoc533/neural-network/README.md

 ---
 **neural-network** is a Python package on TestPyPi that provides a Multi-Layer Perceptron (MLP) framework built using only [**NumPy**](https://numpy.org/doc/stable/).
-The framework supports Gradient Descent, Momentum, RMSProp, Adam optimizers.
+The framework supports Gradient Descent, Momentum, RMSProp, and Adam optimizers.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary><h2>Table of Contents</h2></summary>